A soft and incredibly fluffy baked oatmeal souffle full of mixed berries! The texture is unlike any other baked oatmeal you’ve had before!

 This soufflé isn’t super sweet, so a light dusting of powdered sugar or a drizzle of maple syrup doesn’t overpower your sweet tastebuds, but I’ll leave that part up to you 🙂

-I would probably serve this oatmeal soufflé with some fresh fruit and a few strips of thick cut bacon, but again, that’s totally your call.
-Although, bacon does go with just about anything, right?
+I usually serve this oatmeal soufflé with some fresh fruit and a few strips of thick cut bacon, but again, that’s totally your call.

 I really hope you all give this oatmeal soufflé a try.
 It’s such a perfect recipe for a weekend breakfast (weekday if you make it ahead of time – see the recipe notes for those instructions)… or really, just about any meal (breakfast for dinner anyone?!).

 Helpful Tools To Make This Recipe:

 - Bob’s Red Mill Extra Thick Rolled Oats – In case you can’t find it in your stores, this brand is the one I use all the time!

 - 9″ Cast Iron Skillet – My favorite skillet… perfect for pies, cornbread, and this baked oatmeal souffle!

 Post originally published on The Weary Chef